-- The T21RS provides Travel Grants to attend the T21RS International Conference for students, postdoctoral fellows, and junior scientists to recognize excellence in Down syndrome research and promote greater interaction among researchers. - The travel grants provide partial support to attend the annual meeting, and is typically limited to 500 -1000 Euros. - The scientific committee of T21RS International Conference, together with the Education committee, is in charge of evaluating the grant applications. - After the T21RS International Conference has finished, the awardee should fill in the together with receipts (travel / hotel etc.).
-The Treasurer will subsequently transfer the award (by bank transfer) to the awardee within one month after the T21RS International Conference has ended.
+- The T21RS provides Travel Grants to attend the T21RS International Conference for students, postdoctoral fellows, and junior scientists to recognize excellence in Down syndrome research and promote greater interaction among researchers. - The travel grants provide partial support to attend the annual meeting and are typically limited to 500 -1000 Euros. - The Scientific committee of T21RS International Conference, together with the Education committee, is charged with evaluating the grant applications. - After the T21RS International Conference has finished, the awardee should fill in the T21RS Travel Award reimbursement form and return this to the T21RS Secretariat together with receipts (travel / hotel etc.).
+The Treasurer will subsequently transfer the award (by bank transfer) to the awardee within one month after the T21RS International Conference has ended. - Candidates could be asked to write an article about their work for the T21RS newsletter and bulletin no later than six months after the meeting.